ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 </p>

 ## Fit Gaussian curve to data with maximum likelihood estimation
-### What is likelihood?
+### What is the likelihood?

 Likelihood measures the goodness of fit of a statistical model to a sample of data given a set of values for the unknown parameters.
-It is considered as a function of the parameters only, treating the random variables as fixed at the observed values.
+It is considered a function of the parameters only, treating the random variables as fixed at the observed values.

 For example suppose that we are given a sample of $$x_1, x_2, \ldots, x_n$$ values and we are not told what is the underlying distribution.
 So, we hypothesize that the underlying distribution is the normal distribution $$\mathcal{N}(\mu, \sigma^2)$$ with a probability density function: